Erasmus+ grant

 How to apply

-If you are a student and you want to go abroad for study or an internship with an Erasmus+ grant, apply to your faculty's International Office.
+If you are a student and you want to go abroad for study or an internship with an Erasmus+ grant, you can register for this via your OSIRIS account (‘study abroad’).
+If you have questions about internships or studying abroad, please contact your faculty's International Office.
 They will tell you what steps to take.

-If you are going abroad for an internship through the Faculty of Medical Sciences, selection is not applicable.
+If you are going abroad for an internship or traineeship through the Faculty of Medical Sciences, selection is not applicable.
 In that case, you should submit your application through your OSIRIS account ('study abroad').

 Deadline